 His award-winning solo play A Little Potato and Hard to Peel and his adaptation for young audiences The Boy Who Would Be Captain Hook have entertained audiences from New York City to Southern Georgia–from Off-Broadway houses to the US Department of the Interior.
 He was nominated in 2010 for a New York Innovative Theatre award for “Outstanding Solo Performance” and won the 2014 Journalist Choice Award for his work in the Monomaffia Festival in Parnu, Estonia.

 David holds a BFA from the University of Southern Mississippi and a MFA from the University of North Carolina at Greensboro in theatre performance.

-As an actor he has performed with theatres in New York City and across the country over the last 15 years, he has appeared in independent films, web series and the New York City institution Law and Order: SVU.
-As a Disability Advocate he has worked as the Accessibility and Outreach Director for the Raleigh Ensemble Players in Raleigh, NC and currently serves as the Disability and Programming Associate for Inclusion in the Arts in New York City.
-He serves on the NYC Local Performers with Disabilities Committee with SAG-AFTRA and is a proud member of Actors’ Equity Association.
+As a Disability Advocate he has worked as the Accessibility and Outreach Director for the Raleigh Ensemble Players in Raleigh, NC and as the Disability and Programming Associate for Inclusion in the Arts in New York City.
+He continues his advocacy by serving on the NYC Local Performers with Disabilities Committee with SAG-AFTRA and works to increase diversity as a proud member of Actors’ Equity Association.